dylan-sutton-chavez/http-threat-classifier/README.md

 ![Security Model Vectorizer](statics/security-model-vectorizer.png)

+To transform the heterogeneous data into a unified and numerical vector, the architecture utilizes simple values to detect data with patterns (e.g., an IP range or a user agent) and Character N-gram Hashing to vectorize a payload with a number of dimensions.
+This process is shielded by a 384-bit (FIPS Standard) secret salt.

 *This document is issued on the date of October 23, 2025 to whom it may concern, containing an explanation of the system ERF-LM.*